 Prior to privatizing its solid waste operations, the city was reporting a net loss in that fund.
-Since privatization, the solid waste program has had operating income for fiscal years 2015 and 2016 of \$62,573 and \$71,301 respectively.
+Since privatization, the solid waste program has had operating income for fiscal years 2016 and 2017 of \$71,301 and \$72,545 respectively.

 The largest industry and employer in Oxford is Oxford College of Emory University.
-It is significant to note that the College is in the middle of a ten year building and remodeling program with a total value of about \$110 million.
-The College completed the construction of Fleming Hall, a new student dorm, in August 2014.
-Construction of the new science building with a value of about \$29 million started in May, 2014and was completed in December, 2015 and occupied in January, 2016.
-The new dining hall was under construction during this fiscal year and is scheduled to be opened in January, 2017.
+It is significant to note that the College is in the middle of a ten-year building and remodeling program with a total value of about \$114 million.
+In January 2017, Oxford College completed the construction of a new Dining Hall.
+Immediately following the construction of the Dining Hall, the college began an \$11.5 million-dollar renovation of Pierce Hall, an academic building.
+The renovation was completed in December 2017.
+Two residence halls, Haygood Hall and Jolly Residential Center, also received renovations totaling \$1.1 million.
+Oxford College has plans for street improvements and major renovations to two more buildings on the campus.
+These projects should start in 2018.